 Tip: A lot of restaurants will add on a service charge so be aware of this to avoid unexpected costs.

 Tip: Look out for breakfast and lunch deals on offer.

 Top Tip: Just embrace the carbs!
-It’s the cheapest and most delicious way to travel Italy!
+It’s the cheapest and most delicious way to travel to Italy!

-Free Walking Tours in Italy need to become your best friend!
+Free Walking Tours in Italy need to become your best friend when backpacking Italy!
 Not only are they cheap (they aren’t actually free as you pay a tip at the end if you enjoyed it) but you’ll get to learn a lot about the place you’re in and if you’re backpacking Italy alone they are a good way to meet fellow backpackers.

 In terms of visiting attractions in Italy, prioritising is key.
 Cities in Italy offer so much and if you pay to enter everywhere the costs will soon add up, instead deicide what you really want to visit and what you can see for free from the outside.

 I hope this shows you that backpacking Italy is a good idea and that you can visit Italy on a budget!

 - For more of my posts on Italy see: